amacdougall/alanmacdougall-dot-com/content/resume/_index.md

 ## Experience

-**Senior Developer**, full stack, SurveyMonkey, Jun 2022 – Feb 2023
+**Senior Developer**, full stack, SurveyMonkey, Jun 2022 – Feb 2023 **Engineering Manager**, SurveyMonkey, Oct 2019 – Feb 2023

-To support a corporate change of direction, I returned to an IC role.

-* Maintained and improved existing Salesforce integrations
-* With co-workers, implemented additional Zendesk integration features
-* Architectural responsibility for deciding our future Salesforce integration strategy

-**Engineering Manager**, SurveyMonkey, Oct 2019 – Jun 2022

-GetFeedback was acquired by SurveyMonkey in 2019.
+Joined when GetFeedback was acquired by SurveyMonkey in 2019.

 * Led a team of five developers responsible for third-party integrations
+* Early on, hired three developers to bring the team to full strength
 * Worked with a product manager and a designer to plan the future of the application
-* We created a new Salesforce integration microservice
+* We created a new Salesforce integration microservice which ran in a Kafka environment
 * We built a contact database for survey response attribution, with client-side spreadsheet import
 * We helped build a Zendesk integration upon news of a possible merger
 * We maintained and improved our existing Salesforce integration
+* I personally took ownership of the legacy SurveyMonkey Salesforce integration, preserving a significant customer base
 * Management style emphasized stability, medium-term goals, and clear business rationales
+* Fun fact: I was a write-in winner for the engineering division's "Customer Advocate" award in 2021

 **Senior Developer**, full stack, GetFeedback, Apr 2018 – Oct 2019